Tareq-Zeyad/01b-Learning-Markdown-/201.md/Read04.md

 - ### **Absolute positioning**: oves an element completely out of the page's normal layout flow, like it is sitting on its own separate layer.

 ## **Ch.
 3 Functions, Methods, and Objects**
 - ### **Functions**: Statements in JS that can Reuse the same code any number of times, from different parts of the script.
 To perform a specific task.
-Functions execute when they are called.
+Functions execute when they are called

 ![functions](https://cdn.programiz.com/cdn/farfuture/oAZVf3IqOKOYj_aJ-IoYQvbJ2CB-B3y4HXSLXBUmYcY/mtime:1591592163/sites/tutorial2program/files/javascript-function-with-parameter.png)